Brandawg93/homebridge-nest-cam/README.md

 - View cameras within homekit.
 - Receive notifications and set routines for motion or when the doorbell is rang.
 - Receive notifications for specific motion events.
-- Listen and talk back to people on equiped cameras.
+- Listen and talk back to people on equipped cameras.
 - Enable/disable the indoor chime on Hello doorbells.

 ## Join the Discord